 I told them of my activities on my junior review of pitching a chance to create a group animated project for my senior thesis and use that film to get my dream job of working at Laika.
 They asked “why Laika?” and I began to tell them of how the studio is really respecting the craft of stop-motion animation while looking for ways to embrace the technology side of things.
 I then started talking about rapid prototyping and how I had worked with the Berkeley Chapter of Siggraph to bring in story artist Dave Vandervoort and a recruiter, before they pivoted to talking about experimental animation.
 Needless to say I guess my outward openness on stop-motion animation allotted me the opportunity to work with them on managing event engagements with Henry Selick.

 This past March, I had the opportunity to see Coraline in 3D along with the directors of the GLAS Animation Festival, as we as with Henry Selick.
-Truly a life altering moment in my life as a fan and as a student.
+Truly a life altering moment in my life as a fan and as a student of stop-motion animation.
 For years, I've admired the talents of Mr. Selick for the way in which he has been able to create worlds of narrative engagement, both visually and narratively.
 It seemed like only yesterday, actually six-years-ago to the date when Variety's Peter Debruge reported Henry Selick returns to Disney.

 Selick started out working at the Disney Animation Studios back in the 70's so this return home for him is bringing his career full circle, reuniting him not only with a brilliant team of animators and filmmakers but with friends.
 James and the Giant Peach took 2D and stop-motion out of the equation for a while, but the resurgence of the medium last year and the success of both Coraline and The Fantastic Mr. Fox have breathed life into this style of a film.
 With Selick at the helm, the results will surely be spectacular.